 I am a member of the editorial board for Frontiers in Plant Science, which is an open-access scientific journal publishing research and review articles.
 I also review a wide range of research manuscripts for other international journals and grant applications for the UK research councils.

-As part of my research activities I am a member of the Biochemical Society and the American Society of Plant Biologists.
+As part of my research activities I am a member of the Biochemical Society.

 Are you sure you want to cancel your place on Saturday 12 November?